 When I made this veal meatloaf, the one thing I knew I had to add was dill pickles.
 They would help give it some of that tangy flavor we love.
 I happened to have some spicy dill pickles in my refrigerator.
 So, I decided to try them in this recipe.

 I was a little hesitant to add the chili pepper that was in the jar.
 After the fact, I wish I had because I didn't really notice the heat in the recipe.
 Next time I will add a couple of them so I can have that sweet heat effect.

 Pork rinds really do a great job as a substitute for bread crumbs.
 They add zero carbohydrates, extra fat, soak up some of the moisture, and helps hold the loaf together.
 My favorite brand is Utz Pork Rinds and I buy them in bulk right on Amazon!
 I love that they come in a big plastic container that will seal after I've used what I need.

 When I made the sweet and sour sauce for the meatloaf I used Swerve Brown sweetener.
 Or, you could use Monkfruit Golden.
 Either will work.
-Alternatively, you could use Swerve Granular and add a tsp of Yacon Syrup to it.
+Alternatively, you could use Swerve Granular and add a teaspoon of Yacon Syrup to it.
 Or, just add some molasses.
-A little bit of molasses won’t add enough sugar or carbs to this recipe and will give it the depth of flavor you get with brown sugar.
+A little bit of molasses won't add enough sugar or carbs to this recipe and will give it the depth of flavor you get with brown sugar.

 What makes this a Sweet and Sour Meatloaf